yr5913/school-web-app/README.md

 62. Made changes to student dashboard to display his class name
 63. Added courses page for students
 64. Displaying courses ordered by name in ascending order
+65. Displaying courses ordered by name in descending order